tight-eng/pg_track_events/e2e/README.md

 1. `schema.sql` - Defines the database schema for the test
 2. `pg_track_events.config.yaml` - Configuration for the analytics agent
-3. `db_events.jsonl` - A sequence of database events to simulate
+3. `db_events.ndjson` - A sequence of database events to simulate

 ## Running Tests